 Here’s another easy activity using snow to review Chinese characters indoors.

 - paint brushes (I prefer ones that are thicker like these, it picks up the food coloring “paint” a lot easier)

-Different Ways to Practice Writing & Reading with This Activity
+Different Ways to Practice Writing & Reading Chinese with This Activity

 My student wasn’t very confident in Chinese when she first started and didn’t understand much either since it’s not the dominant language at home.
 Her mother is Indonesian Chinese and fluent in Hokkien with parents who are fluent in Mandarin Chinese.
 So it’s been a fun journey to see how she is enjoying learning Chinese and how she’s speaking a lot more now than when she first started lessons with me.

-I love learning activities like these to help us get out of our house, get some fresh air along with getting in some reading and writing practice.
+I love learning activities like these to help us get out of our house, get some fresh air and get some fun reading and writing practice in.

 Please tag me @spotofsunshinechinese if you do decide to do any of the above activities.
-We would love to see them!
+I love seeing families enjoying our activities and your own adaptations of them!

 More Resources to Help You Have Fun Teaching Your Kids Chinese!

-- Chinese Character Game for Kids with Snow!
+- Indoor Snow Play: Chinese Character Review Game

 - How Chinese Became Our Daughter’s Dominate Language at Age 2